-- 1. Go to Content > Symptom Definitions > Metric/Property Symptom Definitions. - 2.
-In the right-hand pane of the Metric/Property Symptom Definitions dialog box, click on the '+' sign to add a new symptom definition. - The Add Symptom Definition dialog box is displayed. - 3.
-In the Base Object Type drop-down list, select IBM Storage Adapter, and then choose a storage element and a metrics, which thresholds you intend to define. - 4.
+- 1. Go to Alerts > Alert Settings > Symptom Definitions. - 2.
+In the right-hand pane of the Symptom Definitions dialog box, click + sign to add a new symptom definition.

+The Add Symptom Definition dialog box is displayed.

+- 3. In the Base Object Type drop-down list, select IBM Storage Adapter, and then choose a storage element and a metrics, which thresholds you intend to define. - 4.
 Double-click the metrics related to the selected storage resource, or drag it to the working area of the right-hand pane.